t8js/serve/README.md

 --url, -u       -u [<host>:]<port>
                 Default: "localhost:3000"

---spa, -s       -s
-                Enables the SPA mode by handling all unmatched paths as "/".
+--spa, -s       To switch to the SPA mode by handling all unmatched paths as "/".

 --dirs          --dirs assets public
                 To serve files from the listed subdirectories of <app_dir>.
                 By default, files are served from <app_dir>.

---watch         --watch
-                To rebuild the bundled code if the source code changes.
+--watch         To rebuild the bundled code if the source code changes.

---minify        --minify
-                To minify the bundled code.
+--minify        To minify the bundled code.
 ```

 <details>